bchoor/receipt_tracker/README.md

     * "4": Exit cleanly (i.e. finish off any currently running worker threads),
     * "5": Run in python shell (i used this for debugging if an exception occurred on a thread),
     * "6": export db to csv at current point in time
-    * "7": export the proxy good/bad stats as csv, so you can analyze which ones need to be kicked out.
+    * "7": export the proxy good/bad stats as csv, so you can analyze which ones are not efficient.

     As there are many printouts to the screen, it may appear as though you can't type it in, but you should just remember what you are typing and hit enter.
 This thread is not needed; and techincally should be part of the main, just didn't really want to mess with anything that was functional.